Pest Control

 Dryer Treatment for Bedding and Removable Covers

-Dryer treatment is another heat-based method for getting rid of bed bugs.
-Wash and dry all bedding, like sheets, pillowcases, and mattress covers, on high heat.
+Dryer treatment is another heat-based method.
+Wash and dry all bedding on high heat.
 Set the dryer to its highest heat for at least 20 minutes to kill bed bugs.

 Professional Heat Treatment Options

-For serious infestations, professional heat treatment services are very effective.
-These services use special equipment to heat a whole room or house to a deadly temperature for bed bugs.
-Professionals make sure the treatment is safe and effective, reaching deep into mattresses and other hiding spots.
+For serious infestations, professional heat treatment services use special equipment to heat a whole room to a deadly temperature for bed bugs.
+Professionals ensure the treatment is safe and effective, reaching deep into mattresses and other hiding spots.

 DIY Heat Chamber Methods